2022 40 Under 40 Dealers program launches

-In an effort to highlight and support the best young leaders at the powersports dealership level, Powersports Business magazine is launching its 40 Under 40 Dealers spotlight for 2022.
+In an effort to highlight and support the best young leaders at the powersports dealership level, Powersports Business magazine is launching its 40 Under 40 Dealers program for 2022.

 The powersports industry is home to many bright, successful leaders who seldom receive recognition for their hard work and achievements.
 Powersports Business magazine aims to change that again in Year 2 of the Powersports Business 40 Under 40 Dealers program that celebrates young trailblazers and innovators at the dealership level.